David Farland-Early Career

 Publishing contracts and illustrious awards followed and set the tone for his career.
 He went on to publish some fifty novel-length works and dozens of short stories, both under his given name (Dave Wolverton) and under his pseudonym, David Farland.

 In the early 1990s, Dave accepted a position as lead judge for one of the world’s largest writing contests and began to mentor students.
-A few years later, he was also invited to teach creative writing at Brigham Young University.
+A few years later, he was also invited to teach creative writing at Brigham Young University, a course now taught by Brandon Sanderson.

 Seeing his students take their own stories to greatness has become one of David’s greatest joys in life.
 Not only does he love sharing the lessons he’s learned from a lifetime of empirical study, he excels at diagnosing story problems and prescribing the right course of treatment for ultimate success.

 Today Dave shares his knowledge and expertise with writers around the world through his Writing Tip articles, books on writing and various online and live lectures and workshops.
-He is now on a mission to create the world's best writing group.
-He has now launched Apex-Writers.
+He is now on a mission to create the world’s best writing group.
+With that in mind, he created Apex-Writers.

 About his life, David says, “I seem to have become a writer who now works as a doctor on the side—a story doctor.”